 - 12.1 The Council or any Committee can hear deputations on any matter that is included in its power, duties or delegation. - 12.2 Every application for a deputation must be from an office bearer of an organisation or group.
-It must be submitted by email or in writing, setting out the subject of the deputation and be delivered to the Clerk no later than 5pm on the day before the meeting concerned.
+It must be submitted by email or in writing, setting out the subject of the deputation and be delivered to the Clerk no later than 5pm, two working days before the meeting concerned.
 The Lord Provost or Convener has discretion to waive both these requirements. - 12.3 The Clerk will submit the application to the Council or relevant Committee.
-An application for a deputation will only be submitted if it relates to an item of business on the agenda for that meeting or if the Lord Provost or Convener decides that there is sufficient reason for the meeting to consider it. - 12.4 When the Council or Committee considers whether to hear a deputation, it must not discuss the merits of the case itself.
-If necessary a vote will be taken without discussion on whether to hear the deputation. - 12.5 Each deputation will not usually exceed four persons and will have ten minutes to present its case.
+An application for a deputation to Council will only be submitted if it relates to an item of business on the agenda for that meeting or if the Lord Provost or Convener decides that there is sufficient reason for the meeting to consider it. - 12.4 When the Council or Committee considers whether to hear a deputation, it must not discuss the merits of the case itself.
+If necessary, a vote will be taken without discussion on whether to hear the deputation. - 12.5 Each deputation will not usually exceed four persons and will have ten minutes to present its case.
 If the meeting decides to hear more than one deputation on the same subject, they will be heard together.
-The Lord Provost or Convener will decide how much time to allow. - 12.6 Unless the Lord Provost or Convener decides otherwise, the total maximum time allowed for deputations to present their cases at a meeting, excluding questions, will be limited to 60 minutes. - 12.7 Any member can put a question to the deputation that is relevant to the subject.
+The Lord Provost or Convener will decide how much time to allow. - 12.6 Unless the Lord Provost or Convener decides otherwise, the total maximum time allowed for deputations at a meeting will be limited to 60 minutes. - 12.7 Any member can put a question to the deputation that is relevant to the subject.
 The total time allowed for such questions will not be more than ten minutes for each deputation.
-The merits of the case must not be discussed by members until the deputation has withdrawn.
+The merits of the case must not be discussed by members until the deputation has withdrawn. - 12.8 Standing Order 12 does not apply to meetings of the Licensing Sub-Committee, the any other quasi-judicial items considered by the Council or its committees. - 12.1 The Council or any Committee can hear deputations on any matter that is included in its power, duties or delegation.
+For this interim period a deputation should take the form of a written submission. - 12.2 Every application for a deputation must be from an office bearer of an organisation or group.
+It must be submitted by email or in writing, setting out the subject of the deputation and be delivered to the Clerk no later than 5pm, two working days before the meeting concerned.
+The Lord Provost or Convener has discretion to waive both these requirements. - 12.3 The Clerk will submit the application to the Council or relevant Committee.
+An application for a deputation will only be submitted if it relates to an item of business on the agenda for that meeting or if the Lord Provost or Convener decides that there is sufficient reason for the meeting to consider it.